Throwing imparts two motions to a knife: forward motion and spin.

 The trick is to throw it the same every time.
 If it doesn’t stick, move closer or farther away.
 From five or six steps away, if the tomahawk hits the block before it makes one full turn, then you are too close, move farther away.
 If it turns more than one full turn before it reaches the block, move closer.
 Move only a little bit each time, it doesn’t take much.
 Put a marker on the ground so you know exactly where you are throwing from.
 It won’t take long before you will be standing in the same place sticking it every time.
 Then you can practice for accuracy.
 Most of all be safe, and have fun!

-Due to the hand-crafted nature of our custom products please allow 6-8 weeks for delivery of products.
+Due to the hand-crafted nature and high demand of our custom products please allow 8-12 weeks for delivery of products.
 Usually orders are filled much faster than this but various delivery times are possible.